StarDylan/SemanticGraphLLM/design.md

 ## Purpose

-The semantic web has
-been largely a failure because of the amount of human labor required to transform la
+The semantic web has been largely a failure because of the amount of human labor required to transform natural language into

 ## Goal
 Create a system that produces a knowledge graph of useful information and relations from natural language using recent advancements in LLMs (e.g. LLaMA).

 ## Context

+The semantic web failed due to a few reasons, first, the languages used to encode the knowledge graph were too complex, time-consuming, and error prone in order to have mass market adoption.

 ## Users

-Ussers include anyone who would like to run structured queries against their
+Users are anyone who would like to run structured queries against some text.
+This includes people who want to explore certain areas of a text without reading the whole project.

 # Background and Related
 > A description and discussion of similar projects, methods, experiments, or other things that are related to your project.
 Most frequently, this section contains information about related approaches, or systems that offer similar functionality or use similar methods.
 Sometimes it also addresses the history of the project and its context, especially if it is part of a larger effort.
 You can also include a discussion of methods, techniques, technologies, tools, or similar aspects if they are essential for the project.